vsakkas/sydney.py/README.md

 - `informational`
 - `funny`

-It is also possible to provide any other for the `tone` parameter.
+It is also possible to provide any other value for the `tone` parameter.

 The available options for the `format` parameter are:
 - `paragraph`